-What does the defense say?
+What did the defense say?
 Williams’ lawyer has called the government’s case “laughable and unprosecutable” and accused prosecutors of attempting to turn violations of city and state ethics laws for which Williams’ has already paid into federal crimes.
 He will argue that the government’s accusations of campaign expenditures that have drawn federal scrutiny were perfectly legal under Pennsylvania’s lax campaign finance laws.
-The defense has said it would take less than a week to present its side.
+The defense had said it would take less than a week to present its side, but Williams pleaded guilty before the prosecution even finished.
 (READ MORE: Lawyer blasts case against DA Seth Williams)

 Who are the lawyers?
 The U.S. Attorney’s Office for the District of New Jersey is officially handling the case after the Philadelphia office recused itself for potential conflicts of interest due to the number of cases it has collaborated closely upon with Williams’ office and the number of federal prosecutors there who previously worked either for or with Williams at the District Attorney’s Office.
 Still, two members of the prosecution team Robert A. Zauzmer and Vineet Gauri are based in the Philadelphia U.S. Attorney’s Office.
 They are joined by co-counsel Eric Moran and lead FBI case agent Vicki Humphreys.
 Zauzmer and Humphreys previously led the corruption investigation that convicted state Sen. Vincent J. Fumo in 2009.
 Williams’ lawyer, Thomas R. Burke, first met his client when they worked side-by-side in the District Attorney’s Office under Abraham in the 1990s.
 Though he has primarily defended state-level criminal cases, he signed on to represent his former colleague after two earlier lawyers left the case over concerns about Williams’ ability to pay their legal bills.